Hippo Hunting

 • Shoot a hippo in a river and it's very common for very soon afterwards, every pod up and down the river to be fighting to re-establish their own separate hierarchies.

-• Mating takes place in water and after about a single calf is born about 5 months after.
+• Mating takes place in water and a single calf is born about 5 months later.

 Hippo Gender Identification

-• Not as easy as you might think, especially when they're in the water.
+• Not as easy as you might think, especially when they are bobbing around in the water.
+Be particularly cautious when hunting in countries that will penalize the shooting of female animals.

 • The bulls are generally bigger than the females and usually have considerably more scarring due to dominance fights.